-Objective: Recurrent and metastatic thoracic tumors are difficult to treat because of their proximity to critical organs and the influence of respiratory motion.
+Objective: Recurrent and metastatic thoracic tumors are difficult to treat due to their proximity to critical organs and the influence of respiratory motion.
 This study aimed to evaluate the consistency of dosimetric parameters between preoperative planning and postoperative verification in CT-guided, 3D-printed noncoplanar template (3DPNCT)-assisted ¹²⁵I seed implantation (RISI).

 Methods: A retrospective analysis was conducted on 32 patients with recurrent or metastatic thoracic tumors.
-Preoperative and postoperative dosimetric parameters—including D90, V100, V150, the conformity index (CI), the external index (EI), and the homogeneity index (HI)—were compared.
-Data normality was tested using the Shapiro–Wilk method, and consistency was assessed by paired t tests and Bland–Altman analysis.
+Preoperative and postoperative dosimetric parameters—including D90, V100, V150, conformity index (CI), external index (EI), and homogeneity index (HI)—were compared.
+Data normality was assessed using the Shapiro–Wilk test, and consistency was evaluated using paired t-tests and Bland–Altman analysis.

 If you have any questions about submitting your review, please email us at [email protected].